Precovery of TESS Single Transits with KELT: Methods

 An example of the selection method in one field is shown in Figure \ref{fig:RMS}.
 The orange line represents the 30 mmag limit of RMS, while the blue line is fitted to the 70th percentile of the RMS range in each bin.
 Stars whose light curves (in both raw and detrended version) fall below both the orange and blue lines are selected for analysis.

 If both the east and west light curve of a star pass these cuts, then the light curves are combined into a single light curve and used for later steps.
-However, if the star only passes in east (west) field, then the light curve in only east (west) field is used.
-In all, $\sim$360,000 stars are selected from the 4.5 million KELT stars with light curves.
+In all, $\sim$340,000 stars are selected from the 4.5 million KELT stars with light curves.
 The selected stars are then cross-matched with the TESS Candidate Target List \citep[CTL;][]{Stassun:2017}.
 The CTL contains stellar information such as TESS mag (T-mag), $T_{eff}$, stellar mass, and radius.

 We end up with $\sim$133,000 combined KELT light curves matched to the TESS CTL ($\sim$70,000 light curves in northern KELT fields and $\sim$63,000 light curves in southern KELT fields).
-In addition, $\sim$52,000 KELT light curves in solely east or west orientations are selected.
+These light curves are primarily distinguished from the rest of the KELT light curves by their photometric precision, and as such have similar numbers of data points and time baseline as the rest of the KELT data, since there are few light curves in the full data set that have fewer than 3000 total data points.
 The fact that less than half the high-quality KELT light curves match to the CTL is not surprising.
 The CTL contains only stars that are especially useful for transit detection, meaning that giant stars and very hot stars (OBA spectral types) are generally excluded, while no such restriction was applied to the KELT light curves.

 We display distributions of the number of observations and observational time baseline for all KELT light curves that pass these cuts in Figure \ref{fig:hist}.
 Because KELT-North has been observing for longer than KELT-South, and generally has more observations and a longer time baseline, we split the two sets of light curves.
 For the selected KELT-North light curves, the number of observations is irregularly distributed between 3,000 and 11,000, while the baselines range from 2.5 years up to $\sim$8 years.
 For the selected KELT-South light curves, the number of observations is irregularly distributed between 3,000 and 8,000, while the baselines range from 2.5 years up to $\sim$6 years.
 The KELT survey is ongoing, and the number of observations and length of the observing baseline will continue to grow as new observations are made, and as more existing data are reduced.